What is Colostrum and What Are the Benefits for Your Baby?

 If you’ve heard the terms "first milk," "pre-milk," "early milk," or "practice milk," you may have wondered what they mean.
-They all refer to a form of breast milk called colostrum — a type of nutrient-rich milk that comes in before your regular breast milk.
+They all refer to a form of breast milk called colostrum—a type of nutrient-rich milk that comes in before your regular breast milk.

-Whether you’ve noticed colostrum leak onto your bra during pregnancy or you’re considering breastfeeding and want to know more, it’s helpful to understand what colostrum is, how long it lasts, and how much your newborn may need.
-Read on to find out all this, and more.
+Whether you’ve noticed this yellow milk known as colostrum leak from your breasts during pregnancy, or you’re considering breastfeeding and want to know more, it’s helpful to understand what colostrum is, how long it lasts, and how much your newborn may need.

 What Is Colostrum?

+The definition of colostrum is basically the first breast milk your body produces when you’re pregnant, making it your baby’s first meal if you choose to breastfeed.
 Colostrum is a highly concentrated form of breast milk that contains immune-boosting properties for your newborn.
 It’s packed with protein, salts, antibodies, and protective properties, all of which are beneficial for your baby.
 When compared with regular breast milk, colostrum is higher in protein but lower in sugar, fat, and calories.

 Colostrum Benefits